browser-packages/array-sort/README.md

 ## Installation

-We use [requirehit](http://github.com/requirehit) for loading it into the browser, but you should be able to use it with other browser module manager.
+We use [requirehit](http://github.com/requirehit) for loading it into the browser, but you should be able to use it with others browser module managers.

 To use on `nodejs`: